celo-org/celo-poprf-rs/README.md

 Building upon the existing [BLS threshold signature based OPRF] implemented for use on Celo in [ODIS], this repository implements an extension to the [Pythia] POPRF specification to provide threshold computation and verification against a single pre-shared public key.
+This construction is called Pith for its basis on Pythia and usage in the Celo PIN/Password Encrypted Account Recovery protocol [PEAR].

 At a high level, the POPRF is a protocol with a client and a service who collectively compute a keyed PRF (i.e. essentially a hash) over a tag input and a message input.
 The message input is secret to